dromara/website/docs/en-us/soul/dev-plugin_en.md

   </dependency>
 ```

-* Create a new class named "A" and let it implements `org.dromara.soul.plugin.api.SoulPlugin`
+* Declare a new class named "A" and implements `org.dromara.soul.plugin.api.SoulPlugin`

 ```java
 public interface SoulPlugin {